tryscer/flock/flock-music.md

 Nobody's fault but mine.
 If I don't go back to my love tonight--)*

 Ruth thrusts up the microphone in the face of a good looking woman standing alone.
 The crowd waits in anticipation.
 The  woman's face lights up.
-With all the air in her lungs she shouts into the microphone,

-*(It's nobody's fault but mine!)*
+With all the air in her lungs she shouts into the microphone, "It's nobody's fault but mine!"

 The crowd roars in applause.
 Someone puts her hand on the  woman's shoulder.
 Ruth moves on to sound of the the sweet and scorching music, dancing and swaying her hips as she does.
 She stands next to a worried looking man, singing,